piscisaureus/debug/posts/thinking-on-ways-to-solve-glitch-effects.md

 ![](f_auto,q_auto/argyleink/gui-glitch-preview.mp4 "Preview of the demo site $$width:1920,height:1082")

-Also, see the skull icon in the top right of this page?
+Also, see the skull icon in the top left of this page?
 It's totally using the technique from this challenge 🤘🏻💀